 While the vast majority of Madagascan cocoa is exported, processing our beans locally generates four times as much income for Madagascan workers, which we see as very important.
 We built our own chocolate factory and hired local staff to work in a highly secure environment.
 All our staff are paid above minimum wage, while the qualified technicians receive much more.
-Each of our 50 permanent employees (and 10 temporary) provide for an average 3.5 people.
-We buy cocoa from around 100 farmers.

 When did you start your company — and with whom?
-How many are there of you?

 Our first production unit was set up in 2005 and development started with our first recipes, with the help of a French Maître Chocolatier.
-We are about 60 persons now.

-- How did you source your beans?
+How do you source your beans?

 We work closely to the cocoa producers in Madagascar, to avoid a purely commercial relationship with them.
 That’s why our beans are produced by the best planting cooperatives and plantation in the upper and lower Sambirano Valley.